 Note: On Direct3D 9 in Shader Model 3.0, normal maps are not available if you have enabled directional lightmaps, Baked Global Illumination, real-time shadowsA UI component that adds a simple outline effect to graphic components such as Text or Image.
 It must be on the same GameObject as the graphic component.
 More info

 See in Glossary, and shadowmasksA Texture that shares the same UV layout and resolution with its corresponding lightmap.
 More info

 See in Glossary.
 This is due to the limited number of samplers in Shaders.

-|Built In Legacy Diffuse||This is the legacy built-in terrain material from Unity 4.x and before.
-It uses Lambert (diffuse term only) lighting model and has optional normal map support.|
+|Built In Legacy Diffuse||This is the legacy built-in Terrain material from Unity 4.x and previous versions.
+It uses the Lambert (diffuse term only) lighting model, and has optional normal map support.|

-|Built In Legacy Specular||This built-in material uses BlinnPhong (diffuse and specular term) lighting model and has optional normal map support.
-You can specify the overall specular color and shininess for the terrain.|
+|Built In Legacy Specular||This built-in material uses the Blinn-Phong (diffuse and specular term) lighting model, and has optional normal map support.
+You can specify the overall specular color and shininess for the Terrain.|

 |Reflection ProbesA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
 The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
 More info

 |Use this to set how Unity uses Reflection Probes on Terrain.
 This setting only has an effect when Material is set to Built In Standard, or if you use a custom Material (with Material set to Custom) that supports rendering with reflection.|